-Small tensions and “hard spots” in the piriformis lead to local sensitivity of pressure and pain in the buttocks, lower back and superior lateral side of the thigh.
+Small tensions and “hard spots” in the piriformis can trigger local sensitivity of pressure and pain in the buttocks, lower back and superior lateral side of the thigh.

 Trigger points in the piriformis, on the other hand, can transmit pain to the back of your thighs.

-In addition to pain, this muscle can “pinch” the sciatic nerve, which can transmit the pain to the posterior thigh, lower leg and foot.
+In addition to pain, this muscle can “pinch” the sciatic nerve, which can refer the pain to the posterior thigh, lower leg and foot.

 “Problems” in this muscle are often referred to as piriformis syndrome.
 Its symptoms are often so unusual that it seems there can be no relation between these.
 In addition to the pain described above, the following symptoms may occur.

-These symptoms can get worse due to sitting, to hip adduction with flexion and internal rotation, and due to physical activity.
+These symptoms can get worse due to sitting, hip adduction with flexion and internal rotation at the hip, and due to physical activity.

 You don’t understand what that means?
-I’ll explain it to you: In an adduction, the thigh is moved towards the middle of the body, in a flexion it is lifted upwards and in an internal rotation it is turned inwards.
+I’ll explain it to you: With an adduction, the thigh is moved towards the midline of the body, with a flexion it is lifted upwards and with an internal rotation it is turned inwards.

-The main function of the piriformis is the external rotation of the hip.
+The main function of the piriformis is the external rotation at the hip.